dynatrace-oss/nodejs-api-starter/README.md

 ## What this repository does not have

 * Authentication: The passport and passport-strategy should be left up to the user

+* Session Management: This is up to the user, even though connect-redis is installed

+* Logger: Besides logging of the API results, logging is up to the user

 ## Getting Started